tldr-pages/tldr/pages/linux/dockerd.md

 # dockerd

-> A persistent process to start and manage docker containers.
+> A persistent process to start and manage Docker containers.
 > More information: <https://docs.docker.com/engine/reference/commandline/dockerd/>.

-- Run docker daemon:
+- Run Docker daemon:

 `dockerd`

-- Run docker daemon and configure it to listen to specific sockets (UNIX and TCP):
+- Run Docker daemon and configure it to listen to specific sockets (UNIX and TCP):

 `dockerd --host unix://{{path/to/tmp.sock}} --host tcp://{{ip}}`